 The number of stereo receivers that provide a subwoofer preamp is increasing.
 This allows a 2.1 channel setup, a system that includes a subwoofer to reproduce low frequencies.

-If you ask us for an single best option, our choice will be latest Denon AVR-X8500H
+If you ask us for a single best option, our choice will be latest Denon AVR-X8500H

 A Final Word

 But no matter what you might be interested in, you have to watch carefully for how well something works and what you can get out of it.
-The goal is to find something that is suitable for your use in your home.
+The goal is to find something that is suitable for your use in your home theatre.